MileHacker Logo

 Visa & Entry Information

-Japan welcomes travelers from many nations.
-Most visitors discover the process straightforward for short tourist stays.
+Japan welcomes travelers from a lot of nations.
+Most travelers encounter the process straightforward for short tourist stays.
 Knowing the particular regulations for your nationality and preparing the correct documents is important.

 Visa Types & Eligibility